shawn-nyk/tp/docs/DeveloperGuide.md

 **Adding a company**

-1. Adding a company called garena with its non-optional relevant fields such as address being `201 Victoria St`, email being `garenaHires@garena.com` and phone number being `65093545`.
+1. Adding a company called Amazon with its non-optional relevant fields such as address being `201 Victoria St`, email being `AmazonHires@gamazon.com` and phone number being `65000545`.

-   1. Prerequisites: Garena not already added in InternHunter.
+   1. Prerequisites: Amazon not already added in InternHunter.

    1. Test case: `add com n/Amazon a/201 Victoria St e/AmazonHires@gamazon.com p/65000545`  <br>
       Expected: A card displaying information of the company is added.
 The right display will show full information of the company added.